March 16, 2023 Letter to Tenants and Landlords of Rockingham County

-It is with great pleasure that we announce that the Rockingham County Emergency Rental Assistance Program (“RC ERAP”) is now open for accepting applications!
-If you are a Rockingham County tenant in need of rental and/or utility assistance, you will need to first set up an online account, which can be done by clicking on the “First Time Tenant User/Applicant” link below.
+Rockingham County Emergency Rental Assistance Program (“RC ERAP”) is accepting applications for assistance, though several program modifications are being implemented as Federal funding is running out for the Program.
+These changes are listed below in bold and also detailed in the link below regarding Program alterations approved by the Board of Commissioners on March 16, 2023.
+If you are a Rockingham County tenant in need of rental assistance, you will need to first set up an online account, which can be done by clicking on the “First Time Tenant User/Applicant” link below.
 Landlords who have Rockingham County tenants that are in need of rental assistance can initiate the application process, but will have to first set up an account by clicking on the “First Time Landlord User/Applicant”.

 Quick overview of the Rockingham County Emergency Rental Assistance Program: